 Let’s face it: Your bed is one of the most—if not, the most—important parts of your home.

 If your bed feels too hard, on the other hand, a mattress topper can also create a soft surface to add an extra layer of plush bedding when you lay down for the night.
 “They allow our customers to experiment with different technologies and firmness levels at an affordable price,” Corrow says.
 “I always thought I liked a firmer mattress, but have recently discovered that a bit of plush on top is actually my first choice, as long as there is adequate support beneath it.”

 A mattress topper might be the unsung hero of your bedding, but how are you supposed to find the best one for you?
-While price point, brand, and firmness level is your choice, Corrow recommends finding a topper that can also control the temperature with cooling effects.
+While price point, brand, and firmness level are important choices, Corrow recommends finding a topper that can also control the temperature with cooling effects.
 “Memory foam toppers can sleep hot, so look for one with an open-cell foam construction, or additional cooling technology,” she explains.

 Chances are, you're going to spend a lot of time laying on your mattress topper—so it’s a good idea to make sure it's free of harmful chemicals or ingredients.
 “It's important to look for the CertiPUR-US certification with any memory foam toppers so you can be confident they're free from mercury, lead, and formaldehyde,” Corrow explains.
 If your bed is an older model without the proper certifications, your new mattress topper can keep toxins at bay by creating a barrier between your body and your bed while you sleep.